SAP-samples/btp-fiori-helloworld/docs/hellofiori/1_discover/4_complete_mission.md

-Wow!
-A huge congratulations to you and the team on a successful project.
+Congratulations to you on a successful project.
 If you're reading this task, that means you've concluded your project.

-To formally complete the project, please go back to the Project Board overview, click on the **More** Button in the top right corner and choose **Complete Mission**.
+To formally complete the project, please return to the Project Board overview, click the **More** Button in the top right corner, and select **Complete Mission**.

 ![](images/complete_mission.png)